-- The air filter is clean and sensors are connected.
+- The air filter is clean and the sensors are connected.

 - Blown head gasket leaking coolant into the engine.

-- Dirty Idle position valve or PCV – (IAC or IPV) is very common this usually causes a rough idle fault, and trouble starting.
+- A dirty Idle position valve or PCV – (IAC or IPV) is very common this usually causes a rough idle fault, and trouble starting.

 - The timing belt or chain is broken or out of alignment.

 - Starter motor failure or worn drive motor sprocket.